 In the process of learning portrait drawing, the ear is often a part that gets ignored — or even skipped altogether.

-Although the ear’s structure doesn’t carry expressions like other facial features, its three-dimensional form is clear and highly logical.
+Although the structure of the ear doesn’t carry expressions like other facial features, its three-dimensional form is clear.

-Learning to observe and break down the ear not only makes your portrait drawings more complete, but also helps you accurately capture the tilt and rotation of the head.
+Learning to observe and break down the ear not only makes your portrait drawing more complete but also helps you accurately grasp the tilt and rotation of the head.

 Basic position and proportion of the ear